-1. Don't forget to install the new under hood decal showing the vacuum line schematic and CARB OE number and information, included with JP-V8 kits.

-2. Unless otherwise stated below, follow AMC recommended service maintenance procedures and intervals.
-We have found that the #40 washer for the EGR works well.

-3. The kit assumes you have an engine in mechanically good shape, no vacuum leaks at the intake manifold, and no leaks at the exhaust manifold.

-4. There are no idle speed or air fuel ratio adjustments on the Howell EFI kits.
+- 1. Don't forget to install the new under hood decal showing the vacuum line schematic and CARB OE number and information, included with JP-1 kits. - 2.
+Unless otherwise stated below, follow Jeep OEM recommended service maintenance procedures and intervals. - 3.
+The kit assumes you have an engine in mechanically good shape, no vacuum leaks at the intake manifold, and no leaks at the exhaust manifold. - 4.
+There are no idle speed or air fuel ratio adjustments on the Howell EFI kits.
 Only initial spark timing is adjustable.
 Our recommended setting for good emissions and drive ability is 6-8 degrees BTDC, at idle with vacuum advance disconnected.
-This setting is similar to the original OEM recommendation.

-5.AFTERMARKET IGNITION SYSTEMS: If you are running an aftermarket ignition system (MSD, Mallory, Jacobs, etc.), you might not have a coil signal that will trigger our builtin tach filter.
+This setting is higher than the original OEM recommendation. - 5.
+AFTERMARKET IGNITION SYSTEMS: If you are running an aftermarket ignition system (MSD, Mallory, Jacobs, etc.), you might not have a coil signal that will trigger our built-in tach filter.
 If your engine will not start, and you have one of these systems, contact Howell Engine Developments at Ph 810-765-5100 for assistance.